 Explain your problem but don’t give them your life story

 Laying out your issue is the most important part of the call.
 Explain it clearly and concisely, include specific details, and don’t make assumptions about what an agent knows or doesn’t know.
 However, a long story of how you went to that point, and how much frustration the issue has caused you is absolutely unnecessary and won’t help in getting it resolved quickly.

 Understand the limits of a customer service employee

 Remember that customer service agents are just a company’s representatives, not owners.
 They have their limits and are not always able to satisfy your requests, sometimes simply because they don’t have the tools or the authority to perform certain actions, even if they want to.
 In most cases, they have to follow strict rules and adhere to the company’s policy that they are not allowed to change by making an exception for you.
 And they obviously cannot spend hours dealing exclusively with your problem as they usually must maintain an average handle time.

 Escalate the issue to a supervisor if necessary

-Before you escalate further, try calling one more time – you might be more lucky to reach an agent who is more knowledgeable.
-If things aren’t going your way and your problem remains unresolved, don’t be afraid to ask for an agent’s supervisor or a manager - there is nothing wrong in doing it, as long as you aren’t rude, aggressive and keep a friendly attitude.
-Very often these representatives have an authority to make certain exceptions to company’s policies unlike first-tire agents, which means they might be much more helpful in resolving complex issues.
+Before you escalate further, try calling one more time.
+You might be luckier to reach an agent who is more knowledgeable.
+If things aren’t going your way and your problem remains unresolved, don’t be afraid to ask for an agent’s supervisor or a manager.
+There is nothing wrong with doing it, as long as you aren’t rude, aggressive, and keep a friendly attitude.
+Very often these representatives have the authority to make certain exceptions to the company’s policies unlike first-tier agents.
+This means they might be much more helpful in resolving complex issues.